Einojuhani Rautavaara: Discography

 The majority of Rautavaara's works have been recorded by Ondine.
 These include a cycle of his complete symphonies and several operas and two Grammy-nominated albums.
 Some of his major works have also been recorded by Naxos.
 An album of vocal works called "Rautavaara Songs" was recorded by the Swedish label BIS Records.

-In 2019 a recording of Lost Landscapes, performed by Joanna Kamenarska at the violin and Moisès Fernández Via at the piano, was released by the Mexican label Urtext Digital Classics.
-Pekka Kuusisto and Paavali Jumppanen also recorded the piece for the Ondine in 2011.
+In 2019 a recording of Lost Landscapes, performed by Joanna Kamenarska on the violin and Moisès Fernández Via on the piano, was released by the Mexican label Urtext Digital Classics.
+Pekka Kuusisto and Paavali Jumppanen also recorded the piece for Ondine in 2011.